Managed Jobs#

 In progress jobs: 1 RECOVERING

-ID TASK NAME RESOURCES SUBMITTED TOT.
+ID TASK NAME REQUESTED SUBMITTED TOT.
 DURATION JOB DURATION #RECOVERIES STATUS

 8 pipeline - 50 mins ago 47m 45s - 1 RECOVERING